aliahunbaev/playfighter/content/posts/day-3.md

 not pretending i have a studio or budget. making beautiful shit with my friends in nyc, documenting honestly on playfighter, packaging it clean through combat.

+note: these are my thoughts / takeaways from brainstorming this morning, talking to claude. just for a glimpse of where my heads at, these ideas will likely be explored deeper and refined.